Les Houches lecture notes on moduli spaces of Riemann surfaces: Moduli spaces of Riemann surfaces

 \end{exercise}

 As mentioned in the introduction, Witten's motivation for the above conjecture finds its roots in 2D quantum gravity.
 In the classical setting, the spacetime is a surface while the gravitational field is a Riemannian metric on the surface itself.
-In an attempt to quantise such a theory, one should compute a certain integral over the space of all possible Riemannian metrics on all possible surfaces.
+In an attempt to quantise such a theory, one should compute a certain path integral over the space of all possible Riemannian metrics on all possible surfaces.
 The space of Riemannian metrics over a fixed topological surface is infinite-dimensional, and there are two possible ways to give meaning to such an ill-defined quantity. \begin{itemize} \item The first way is to approximate the Riemann surface by small triangles.
 Thus, the integral over all metrics is replaced by a sum over triangulations.
-This combinatorial problem can be solved, and the Virasoro constraints appeared in works devoted to the enumeration of triangulations on surfaces, which can be related to matrix models.
+This combinatorial problem can be solved, and the Virasoro constraints appeared in works devoted to the enumeration of triangulations on surfaces, which admit a matrix model formulation.

 \item Alternatively, one can compute the partition function by integrating first over all conformally equivalent metrics.
 Afterward, the remaining integral is performed over the moduli space of Riemann surfaces, and, more precisely, one has to compute integrals of the form $\braket{\tau_{d_1} \cdots \tau_{d_n}}_{g}$. \end{itemize} Witten's conjecture states that the partition functions resulting from the two approaches coincide, based on the physical expectation that there is a unique theory of gravity.